ahmedalfarraj/ISQA_3420/DFDDictionary.md

 ___________Retrieve OSS Software Components TO Scan For Licenses And The Developer_______________

-Software Package: Codes used to build up the Software.
+Software Package: Codes used to build up a Software.

-Software Package and Vulnerability Response:
+Software Package and Vulnerability Response: Response for the Software Package and Vulnerability Information.
 _________________________________________________________________________________________________

 __Retrieve OSS Software Components TO Software Package License and Vulnerability information DB__

-Software Package and License And Vulnerability Response:
+Software Package and License And Vulnerability Response: Response for the Software Package and Vulnerability Information.
 _________________________________________________________________________________________________

 _____The Developer TO Retrieve List of Software Project License and Vulnerability Information____